Ordering Custom size Canvas stretching bars (canvas stretcher)

 So, there are three possible situations:

-#1 Your canvas have enough margin
+#1 Your canvas has enough margin

 The thickness of a stretching bar plus one+ canvas on each size.
 Order a stretching frame the same size as the face area of your canvas.